hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 `$1`, which we have been using is actually a short form of `${1}`

 We can only use `$1` when it is **not** followed by a letter, digit or an underscore but we can always use `${1}`.
-This rule doesn't just apply to positional parameters, but to all variables, which is why I've also added curly brackets to '$base' when there are adjacent strings.
+This rule doesn't just apply to positional parameters, but to all variables, which is why we've also added curly brackets to '$base' when there are adjacent strings.

 If we wrote a script that said `echo $1_is_awesome` we wouldn't actually get any output when we ran this with a positional parameter, even our beloved [Olivia Coleman](https://en.wikipedia.org/wiki/Olivia_Colman)!
 Instead this script would need to be written as `echo ${1}_is_awesome`